Gistyr/better-logger/README.md

 - Async logging uses a “fire and forget” model:
     - It spawns a new async task on the current Tokio runtime for each message
 - All macros use format! under the hood, any string-like type is accepted
-- Log messages routed through [env_logger](https://crates.io/crates/env_logger) are not written to the file
+- Log messages ([log](https://crates.io/crates/log)) routed through [env_logger](https://crates.io/crates/env_logger) and [wasm-logger](https://crates.io/crates/wasm-logger) are not written to the file or sent over the network
-    - Only messages emitted via better-logger are persisted to the log file
+    - Only messages emitted via [better-logger](https://crates.io/crates/better-logger) are persisted to the log file and sent over the network
+    - You can use better-logger as your logging facade
+        - (You would have to incorporate [better-logger](https://crates.io/crates/better-logger) into your low level crates, but only initialize once at the highest level)
 #### Possible errors

 #### What is `DEBUGX`?